iakdis/librecamera/README.md

 # Roadmap

 - [ ] More supported languages (See [Contributing](#contributing) below)
-- [ ] Feature: Add photo capture delay option
+- [x] (Coming in version 1.3.0) Feature: Add photo capture delay option
 - [ ] Feature: Add integrated QR-Scanner
 - [ ] Feature: Make focus and exposure controls collapsable
 - [ ] Feature: Add a capture sound as an option in settings (both for photo and video mode)